code16/website/source/_posts/introducing-ozu-a-static-website-deployment-solution-for-laravel-projects.md

 An Ozu model has a few base fields (cover, title, content...), and as you can see in the code above you can declare more of them if needed.

-You can then develop the website as usual using blade views, controllers, routes, Eloquent models, migrations, seeder, factories...
+**You can then develop the website as usual** using blade views, controllers, routes, Eloquent models, migrations, seeder, factories...

-When your project is ready, the next step would be to create an Ozu account, to get a proper token and to run an artisan command to initialize the project on the Ozu side:
+When your project is ready, the next step would be to create an Ozu account, to get a proper token and to run an artisan command to **initialize the project on the Ozu side**:

 ```bash
 php artisan ozu:configure-cms